-Changes in tax rules, much like the stock market, can be unpredictable.
-But tax diversification may help counter the ever-changing tax environment and provide flexibility in retirement.
+Like the stock market, changes in tax rules can be unpredictable.
+However, tax diversification may help counter the ever-changing tax environment and provide flexibility in retirement.

 To achieve tax diversification, we generally believe investors should maintain balance by contributing to traditional and Roth IRAs.
 But the focus of your contributions may change, depending on your life stage and tax situation: